Want Better Sex? Get on Speaking Terms With Your Pelvis

 More connection to your pelvis means more pleasure and more pleasure means living more fully.
 Pleasure is joy’s fertilizer.
 If you increase the amount of feeling good that you experience you will live with ever-greater levels of vibrancy and aliveness, even if your outside circumstances stay the same.

-In addition to more pleasure pathways and all the benefits that brings, you can actually use your sexuality and the subtle sensations of your body and pelvis to heal whatever trauma, extreme or low-grade, that haunts you.
+In addition to more pleasure pathways and all the benefits that can bring, you can actually use your sexuality and the subtle sensations of your body and pelvis to heal whatever trauma, extreme or low-grade, that haunts you.
 When living in a rape culture, most of us have some amount of trauma we carry.
 We could all use some sexual healing.

 In the world of somatic trauma healing (resolving issues on a bodily level rather than exclusively on a thought-based level) this focus on subtle sensation is crucial.
 These little sensations are threads you can follow to deeply buried feelings.
 By allowing yourself to feel what you never let yourself feel healing gently unfolds.
 Though more intense therapies may be necessary depending on the severity of the trauma, reconnecting with your pelvis can be a huge first step in resolving it.